Last Updated on 26/07/2022 by Adina

 How to store and freeze?

-You can wrap it in a clean kitchen towel or paper to prevent the crust from drying, but I never bother; we usually finish any homemade loaf within 1 or 2 days.
+Green spinach bread stays fresh for up to 3 days at room temperature.
+Store it in a box or cover it with a kitchen towel.
+You can wrap it in a clean kitchen towel or paper to keep the crust from drying, but we usually finish homemade loaves within 1โ2 days.

 Absolutely anything you like, just like regular bread.
 Serve with soups or stews, make sandwiches, serve with cheese or cold meats, spreads of any kind, jams, or any other sweet spreads.